graygnuorg/pound/README.md

 Please note the following restrictions on session tracking:

 * Session tracking is always associated with a certain `Service`.
-Thus each group may have other methods and parameters.
+Thus, each group may have other methods and parameters.
-* There is no default session: if you have not defined any sessions no session tracking will be done.
+* There is no default session: if you have not defined any sessions, no session tracking will be done.
 * Only one session definition is allowed per `Service`.
 If your application has alternative methods for sessions you will have to define a separate